dwarvesf/WeAreHiring/apprentice/df-apprenticeship-2022-meet-the-mentors-ngoc-thanh-pham.md

 tags:
   - apprenticeship
   - internship
+  - career
-  - team
+  - hiring
-title: Dwarves Apprenticeship 2022 Meet The Mentors Ngoc Thanh Pham
+title: "Dwarves Apprenticeship 2022: Meet The Mentors Ngoc Thanh Pham"
 date: 2022-04-22
 description: Thanh is one of the vital elements of this team; and we know he’ll be more than happy to have you onboard.
 authors:
 - duy
 menu: careers
-type: null
+type: hiring
 hide_frontmatter: false
 ---